Missouri Bee Day 2025

 Excellent Value:

 MSBA is dedicated to education in the state of Missouri and we work hard to keep our costs down so we remain the best value for bee education.
 To that end we have kept our registration fees for this event set at $65 for members and $75 for non-members (youth under 18 can register for just $15).
-These fees cover your access to all of the excellent education mentioned above and covers your lunch and snacks as long as you register before ????????? .
+These fees cover your access to all of the excellent education mentioned above and covers lunch and snacks for those that register early.
 We challenge you to find a better deal than this!

 Whether you are a seasoned beekeeper or just starting, the MSBA Fall Conference offers valuable insights, networking opportunities, and practical knowledge to enhance your beekeeping practice.
 Don’t miss this chance to learn from experts, connect with fellow beekeepers, and explore the latest in beekeeping technology.